-10 things to do AFTER your bike’s stolen!
+10 things to do if your bike’s been stolen!

 So your bike’s been stolen.
 I know, I know.
 But resist the urge to put your fist through a wall or collapse in tearful heap.
 Instead, pull yourself together and get on with the following 10 steps.

 They can help you get your bike back.
 Even if they don’t, at least you’ll know you did everything you possibly could!
 And if you need to buy a new bike, they’ll make that a bit easier too.

 1. Alert social media

 Get the word out on Facebook, Twitter, Instagram, Tinder, Grindr, whatever!
 Put all your bike's details on your social media, include where and when your bike was stolen and ask people to share.

 There’s loads of websites and social media profiles that have been specifically set up to help you here.
 Let them know your bike’s been stolen and they’ll send out tweets to their followers who will keep their eyes peeled for your bike.

 There’s not so many local services in the US, but BikeWatchNYC is trying to do similar things in New York.
 Let me know if you’ve got any other good ones and I’ll add them here.

 2. List your bike as stolen

 If you’ve already registered your bike with the various online schemes that keep track of bicycles, now’s the time to log in and tell them that your bike’s been stolen.

 And if you haven't already registered, don't worry: you can still add your bike after a theft.
 Simply create an account and add the make, model, serial number and any other information you have.